Welcome to the Town of Bashaw

 Bashaw features an agricultural facility that is second to none.
 With its tree lined white rail fence and manicured grounds it welcomes visitors to our vibrant community.

 Take a walk through the past as you visit our museum located in Bashaw’s original jailhouse.
 Sit in the same cell where the notorious Robert Raymond Cook, last man to be hung in Alberta, sat waiting for the authorities to take him to trial.
 Many still wonder whether young Cook was guilty of his charges.
 Stop by, check out the evidence and make your own conclusion.
+Look at some of our archives.
+Capital Punishment, Mortal Fear grips Bashaw Area, Murder Suspect Caught, Letter to RCMP, Some doubts remain.

 The Majestic Theatre is another must to see as interested citizens formed ‘Friends of the Majestic’ and restored the old theatre back to its original form.
 Come and enjoy plays and concerts, dances and song; watch as characters come to life on stage as the Majestic Theatre Group entertains you with theatrical productions.